How We Helped Hamill Galleries Reimagine The Art Gallery Website

 We also learned she’s not a fan of pretentious art galleries and wanted her new space to be a welcoming experience for all.

-This was an important aspect for Bobbi, who went as far as installing a pool table and big-screen television so gallery visitors could hang out and watch football games if they wanted.
+This was an important aspect for Bobbi, who installed a pool table and big-screen television so gallery visitors could hang out and watch football games if they wanted.

 We knew our design for the new Hamill Galleries website should mimic the upbeat, fun atmosphere of the gallery’s physical location, in addition to encouraging website visitors to explore all different types of art.